robinhedwards/UnoCart-2600/README.md

 UnoCart-2600
 ============
 The UnoCart-2600 is an open source SD-card multicart for the Atari 2600.
-Use the joystick or the SELECT/RESET keys to navigate the SD cart and select a title to play.
+Use the joystick or the SELECT/RESET keys to navigate the SD card and select a title to play.

 SD card should be formatted as FAT or FAT32.